• Skip to primary navigation

 Instructions

-• Put the potatoes in to a pan of boiling water and par boil for 6-7 minutes.
+• Put 8 Maris Piper/King Edwards potato into a pan of boiling water and par boil for 6-7 minutes.
 Drain and then put back in the saucepan and shake them to rough the edges up.

-• Pour the oil in to a baking tray and put it in the oven at 180°C for 2-3 minutes to get hot.
+• Pour 3 tablespoon Olive oil into a baking tray and put it in the oven for 2-3 minutes to get hot.
 Add the potatoes to the pan with the rosemary/garlic and mix well.

 • Put in the oven for 20 minutes, stir and then put them back in the oven for another 20-25 minutes until crispy.